typoes/harry-potter-gen-z/book_1/chapter_3.md

 “Don’t be so thicc,” snapped Aunt Petunia.
 “I’m making art of some of Dudley’s old things gray for you.
 It’ll look just like everyone else’s when I’ve finished.”

-Harry seriously doubted this, but thought it best to save himself from further trauma.
+Harry def doubted this, but chat was like 'prolly best to not get more trauma ig'.
 He sat down at the table and tried a coping mechanism to relieve his depression and anxiety about how he was going to look on his first day at Stonewall High — dressed like an old Bakka probably.

 Dudley and Uncle Vernon came in, both with wrinkled noses because of the amogus imposter-like smell from Harry’s new uniform.
 Uncle Vernon opened his twitter feed as usual and Dudley banged his Smelting stick, which he carried everywhere, on the table.